Changissnz/selfinterest/README.md

 individual has to break free from all of those artificial axioms placed onto them, to "transcend" the system that they may so despise.
-The individual must manifest a growth in their doubt of the humility typically ascribed to taking part in the shared cause of being one with the masses, and one for the mass cause of production or ideology, and to devalue those causes that made them faceless and ruined their time for lofty thoughts.
+The individual must manifest a growth in their doubt of the humility typically ascribed to taking part in the shared cause of being one with the masses and one for the mass cause of production or ideology, and to devalue those causes that made them faceless and ruined their time for lofty thoughts.
 Uniformity over the personal expression.
-Recitation instead of independent and forthright interpretation.
+Recitation instead of original and forthright interpretation.
 These are some ways in which self-interest clearly works as a force for the striving of the human to be an automatic agent.